 Mt.
-Baker (10,781), the highest peak in the North Cascades of Washington, is considered to have some of the best glaciers for training in the US and is the primary location for AAIs North Cascades training courses.
-You will learn proper ice axe use and self arrest skills to prepare you for more demanding alpine climbs.
+Baker (10,781 ft.), the highest peak in the North Cascades of Washington, is considered to have some of the best glaciers for training in the US, and is the primary location for AAI’s North Cascades training courses.
+You will learn proper ice axe use and self-arrest skills that will prepare you for more demanding alpine climbs.

-This 3-day climb of the Easton glacier route on Mt.
+This three day climb of the Easton glacier route on Mt.
 Baker is a serious undertaking.
 Just because you exercise regularly (four to six times per week) does not mean you have the conditioning needed to climb Mt.
 Baker.
 Plenty of people who can run a marathon fail to summit Baker.
 Pure cardiovascular fitness is simply not enough.
 You need to be able to ascend 4-5,000 feet in successive days with substantial weight on your back.
-Expect to carry at least a 45-50 pound pack of tents, gear, and food (or more) to get in to base camp.
+Expect to carry at least a 45-50 lb. pack of tents, gear, and food to Base Camp.
 The ascent to the summit, comparable elevation gain to the approach, involves carrying a pack weight of about half that of your approach pack.

 Prioritize your training efforts in the following way, assuming that you are in good health and injury-free:

 - Climbing conditioning – pack-loaded uphill hiking, walking, and stair climbing

 - Strength training – for the lower and upper body

 - Cardiovascular training – including both aerobic and anaerobic workouts without pack weight